 The idea of building a business with minimal expenses for salaries and equipment maintenance – the aggregator model – may entice a nascent entrepreneur.
 In reality, however, launching an aggregator food ordering and delivery platform may be harder than you think, first and foremost because of the massive competition in the market.

 To date, GrubHub, a clear industry leader, has partnered with more than 50,000 takeout restaurants in more than 1,100 cities in the US (plus London).
 For a small company just entering the market, it would be rather hard to outdo this giant.
-GrubHub’s portfolio of brands, i.e. the list of startups that have already merged with the company, now numbers as many as seven, including Seamless, MenuPages, and Allmenus.
+GrubHub’s portfolio of brands, i.e. the list of startups that have already merged with the company, now numbers as many as six, including Seamless, MenuPages, and Allmenus.

 Another difficulty of launching a food delivery service is limited market growth opportunity.
 Of course, for partnering restaurants that have their own logistical manpower, joining an aggregator platform will be a great opportunity to set increase their presence without pouring a huge amount of money into developing your own online portal.
 But what about those restaurants that don’t deliver on their own?